 Sent by Alfred Russel Wallace, Stockton, California, USA to Annie Wallace (née Mitten), [Nutwood Cottage, Frith Hill, Godalming] on 19 June 1887.

 In this letter Wallace instructs his wife Annie how to complete his tax return in his absence.
-Wallace also chastises Annie for not dating her previous two letters to him and states that their daughter has picked up this bad habit, but their son Willie, 'shows the hereditary business instinct of the male animal by duly dating'!
+Wallace also chastises Annie for not dating her previous two letters to him and states that their daughter has picked up this bad habit, but their son Willie, ?shows the hereditary business instinct of the male animal by duly dating'!
 Wallace bemoans the US government postal weight restrictions affecting his posting of plants back to England.
-Wallace concludes his letter by stating how miserable California is and that 'nowhere in America yet have I seen a place I should like to to live in'.
+Wallace concludes his letter by stating how miserable California is and that "nowhere in America yet have I seen a place I should like to live in".
 Plant species mentioned include: Calochortus venustus, Brodicea grandiflora.

 A typical letter handwritten by author in English and signed by author.